Medical, Family and Personal Leaves of Absence

 Students can request a leave of absence for medical, family (includes parental leave) or personal reasons.
 In addition, students may be placed on administrative leave for various reasons.
 Please refer to Medical Student Handbook Policy 590.20 - Administrative Leave of Absence.

-A medical, family or personal leave of absence may be granted with the following provisions:
+A medical, family or personal leave of absence (LOA) may be granted with the following provisions:

-- Leaves of absence are granted for a finite period of time, not to exceed twelve months.
+- Leaves of absence are granted for a finite period.

 - Students who fail to return to active student status or fail to request an extension to their leave of absence by the approved expected return date will be administratively withdrawn LCOM.
 The student will be informed